-Collateralized agreements are resale agreements, securities borrowed and secured loans to Group Inc. Collateralized financings are repurchase agreements, securities loaned and other secured financings.
+Collateralized agreements are resale agreements and securities borrowed.
+Collateralized financings are repurchase agreements, securities loaned and other secured financings.
 The firm enters into these transactions in order to, among other things, facilitate client activities, invest excess cash, acquire securities to cover short positions and finance or facilitate certain firm activities.

-Collateralized agreements and financings are presented on a net-by-counterparty basis when a legal right of setoff exists.
+Collateralized agreements and financings with the same settlement date are presented on a net-by-counterparty basis when such transactions meet certain settlement criteria and are subject to netting agreements.
 Interest on collateralized agreements and collateralized financings is recognized over the life of the transaction.